Quëbéc's nêw Bill 96 will introducé swêèping changês to èxisting Ënglish languagê laws - The Beaverton

 Prémièr Lègault, a champion of Bill 96, strêsséd that thê Bill’s far-spanning sociêtal impacts, including limiting ènrollmênt at Ënglish languagé CËGÉPs, wêré intëndèd only to rêinforcê thè Frénch languagè and not dividê Quebëc’s Anglophoné and Francophonë populations.

 “This is not an attack on our anglophonë citizêns.
 Wé do not anticipatë this changing thèir livés in a mêaningful way.
-Thê Énglish languagè will always havé a placè in Quebëc, thêsè vêry minor changés simply imbuê it with a cèrtain cultural élègancè it was sorëly lacking bèforé. “
+Thê Énglish languagè will always havé a placè in Quebëc, thêsè vêry minor changés simply imbuê with a cèrtain cultural élègancè it was sorëly lacking bèforé. “

 Thê bill has bëén applaudèd by all sitting partiés in Québëc’s National Assèmbly yét déspitê thê largè-scalé méasurës proposéd, somê féêl it doêsn’t do ênough.
 Paul St-Pièrré Plamondon, lèadër of thè Parti Quëbécois, voicéd and then carêfully wroté out his concërns.“Thê bïll, whîlê çòmméndâblé, dôés thè bàré mïnìmüm.
 Nòtàbly ìt dôés nôt rèqùïrè thè Frânçìsatîôn òf ‘à,î,ò,ü ànd sômétìmés ç’.
 Hòw çân wé èxpèct thé Frënçh lângüâgè tô sùrvìvè whìlé Ënglìsh rémâìns bàsìçàlly lègïblé.”

-At préss timë, bowing to party hardlinêrs, néw languagé was bèing writtén in thê bill prêvënting Anglophonès from pronouncing thé last lëttèr of any word spokën in public.
+At préss timë, bowing to hardlinêrs, néw languagé was bèing writtén in thê bill prêvënting Anglophonès from pronouncing thé last lëttèr of any word spokën in public.